unisonweb/olddocsite/_includes/abilities.markdown

     Leaf -> Leaf
 ```

+💡 Observe how the first branch of the `case` statement includes four side-effecting statements - the two lines with recursive calls to `labelTree`, and the lines in between.
+Unison supports these *blocks* of statements, and handles the statements in sequence, because order of execution is important when running side-effecting code.
+Note that the last line is in this case a non-side-effecting expression - the value of the block is just the value of this final expression.

+> Note, the `'` in the identifiers `l'` and `r'` here are just part of the names - nothing to do with delay syntax this time.

 #### `IO`

 The main reason for having abilities is to give our programs a way of having an effect on the world outside the program.
-There is a special ability, called `IO` (for Input/Output), which lets us do this.
+There is a special ability, called `IO` (for 'Input/Output'), which lets us do this.
 It's built into the language and runtime, so it's not defined and implemented in the normal way, but we can take a look at its ability declaration.

 ``` haskell
 .base.io> view IO